Best heated clothes airers for drying clothes fast – tried and tested

 The best heated clothes airers to speed up indoor laundry drying during cold or wet weather – our top recommendations

-Below, you can find the Ideal Home team's tried and tested heated clothes airers that we couldn't be without.
-For the ultimate winter laundry setup, we recommend pairing it with one of the best dehumidifiers to suck away any excess moisture that your laundry releases as it dries for fresh and dry clothes, beddings, and towels in record time.
+That’s why a team of certified experts and I have spent months testing some of the bestselling heated clothes airers on the market, reviewing everything from their size and drying power to their capacity and their extra features.
+With everything we’ve learned, I’m confident that one of my top-of-the-class picks below will suit your needs perfectly.
+And for the ultimate winter laundry setup, I recommend pairing it with one of the best dehumidifiers to suck away any excess moisture that your laundry releases as it dries for fresh and dry clothes, bedding, and towels in record time.

 The quick list